schavesgm/spectrec/README.md

 # Spectrec ![spectrec](https://github.com/schavesgm/spectrec/actions/workflows/python-app.yml/badge.svg)

 # TODO:
- - Add some tests over './spectrec/utils/SpectrecInput.py'.
- - Add a test step over the training script.
- - Try using DataParallel in the training to speed up calculations.
+ - OPTIONAL: Add different optimisers from input file using a dictionary of names.
+ - OPTIONAL: Add different loss functions from input file using a dictionary of names.